 The primary purpose of the Prizes is to encourage and offer recognition through the award and through the ensuing publicity for those who wish to write about Armenian subjects and topics.
 There will also be a modest financial award of $1,500 for each of the two winners.

-Members of the jury are: Dr. Sima Aprahamian (Montreal), Dr. Vartan Matiossian (New York/New Jersey), Mr. Gourgen Arzoumanian (California), Mr. Yervant Kotchounian (California), and Ms. Anoush Agnerian (Montreal).
+Members of the jury are: Dr. Sima Aprahamian (Montreal), Dr. Vartan Matiossian (New York/New Jersey), Mr. Gourgen Arzoumanian (California), and Ms. Anoush Agnerian (Montreal).
 Dr. Khachig Tölölyan is rotating off the jury this year and is being replaced by Ms. Agnerian.
 Hamazkayin Regional Executive Committee of Eastern USA is grateful to Dr. Tölölyan for his leadership and stewardship of the prize over the past several years.
-Mr. Kotchunian will assume the operational responsibilities of the committee, to which he has been a key contributor for the past three years.

 The Prizes will be announced in October of 2018 as a part of the events dedicated to the Armenian Cultural month.
 All submissions must be sent electronically to email@example.com as a PDF file

 by April 30, 2018.
-All submissions must be accompanied by the Tololyan Prize Application form, found online at http://bit.ly/167vSsM.
-The Armenian and English versions of the Rules and Regulations of the Prize can also be found at the above link.
+All submissions must be accompanied by the Tololyan Prize Application form, found below.
+The Armenian and English versions of the Rules and Regulations of the Prize can also be found below.